 We’ve also built some additional features to make the integration more robust.

-- Receipt Attachment: the receipt within Ramp will sync over as an attachment to your QB instance.
+- Receipt Attachment: the receipt within Ramp will sync over as an attachment to your QuickBooks instance.
 If an employee uploads a receipt to a transaction after that transaction has been synced, we will automatically send that receipt over without you having to manually add it to your instance.

 - What it looks like